tannal/tannal.glitch.me/job.md

 Please express your interest to attend and note the issue(s) you would like to triage(which can be one someone else already brought up).
 Last meeting at #104
 [] Impment SIMD
-[] implement go to recent directories in zed potential mentor SomeoneToIgnore
+[] Implement go to recent directories in zed potential mentor SomeoneToIgnore [] In computer programming, you always plus or minus by 1 and multiply/divide by 2.

 [x] blog
 [x] blog